srl-labs/containerlab/docs/manual/kinds/ceos.md

     - endpoints: ["ceos_rtr1:et2", "ceos_rtr3:et1"]
 ```

+## cgroup requirements

+As of this writing (22-June, 2021), ceos-lab images require a cgroup v1 environment.
+For many users this should not require any changes to the runtime environment.
+However, some users (ref: [#467](https://github.com/srl-labs/containerlab/issues/467)) will potentially need to configure their container runtime environment to utilize a cgroup v1 environment.
+Other cgroup v1-based software (e.g.: Kubernetes) requires a cgroup v1-based runtiem environment as well.
+Consult your distribution's documentation for details regarding configuring cgroup v1 operation.

 ## Features and options
 ### Node configuration
 cEOS nodes have a dedicated [`config`](../conf-artifacts.md#identifying-a-lab-directory) directory that is used to persist the configuration of the node.
 It is possible to launch nodes of `ceos` kind with a basic config or to provide a custom config file that will be